itroy/learn-git/GIT_CHEATSHEET.md

     git commit -m "message" is read as git | commit -m | "message"; and git status is read as git | status | (no destination).

+## Git Best Practices

+    - Atomic commits - make commits related to one feature or task of your program.
+    - Leverage atomic commits to make your commit messages useful to future collaborators.